- What other names is L-arginine known by?

 Possibly Effective for...

-- Preventing inflammation of the digestive tract in premature infants.
+- Inflammation of the digestive tract in premature infants.
+Adding L-arginine to formula seems to prevent inflammation of the digestive tract in premature infants.

 Possibly Ineffective for...

 - Heart attack.
 Taking L-arginine does not seem to help prevent a heart attack.
-L-arginine also does not seem to be beneficial for treating a heart attack after it has occurred.
-In fact, there is concern that L-arginine might be harmful for people who have had a recent heart attack.
-Don't take L-arginine if you have had a recent heart attack.
+It also does not seem to be beneficial for treating a heart attack after it has occurred.
+In fact, there is concern that L-arginine might be harmful for people after a recent heart attack.
+Do not take L-arginine if you have had a recent heart attack.

 Insufficient Evidence to Rate Effectiveness for...